1. Your library pin is your smartcard pin

 5. The proxy bookmarklet is your other friend

-Google may be your friend, but what happens if it shows a journal article that requires you to pay?
+Google or Google Scholar may be your friend, but what happens if it shows a journal article that requires you to pay?
 Instead of replicating your search in the catalogue, save time by using the proxy bookmarklet to access the article directly!
 Do note that the proxy bookmarklet only works on journals that the library subscribes to.

-7. Librarians have expertise and are here to help you
+6. Librarians are here to help you

 Tay Chee Hsien Aaron